Publications (Full Publication List): 2001-2005; 2006-2010; 2011-2015; 2016-2020; 2021-2025; 2024; 2025; Under Review.

 This paper presents a novel framework to realize proprioception and closed-loop control for soft manipulators.
 Deformations with large elongation and large bending can be precisely predicted using geometry-based sensor signals obtained from the inductive springs and the inertial measurement units (IMUs) with the help of machine learning techniques.
 Multiple geometric signals are fused into robust pose estimations, and a data-efficient training process is achieved after applying the strategy of sim-to-real transfer.
 As a result, we can achieve proprioception that is robust to the variation of external loading and has an average error of 0.7% across the workspace on a pneumatic-driven soft manipulator.
 The realized proprioception on soft manipulator is then contributed to building a sensor-space based algorithm for closed-loop control.
 A gradient descent solver is developed to drive the end-effector to achieve the required poses by iteratively computing a sequence of reference sensor signals.
 A conventional controller is employed in the inner loop of our algorithm to update actuators (i.e., the pressures in chambers) for approaching a reference signal in the sensor-space.
 The systematic function of closed-loop control has been demonstrated in tasks like path following and pick-and-place under different external loads.

 Guoxin Fang, Tianyu Zhang, Yuming Huang, Zhizhou Zhang, Kunal Masania, and Charlie C.L.
-Wang, "Exceptional mechanical performance by spatial printing with continuous fiber: curved slicing, toolpath generation and physical verification", Additive Manufacturing, vol.82, 104048 (16 pages), February 2024. [arXiv] [Video@YouTube] [Project Page]
+Wang, "Exceptional mechanical performance by spatial printing with continuous fiber: curved slicing, toolpath generation and physical verification", Additive Manufacturing, vol.82, 104048 (16 pages), February 2024.
+(Highly Cited Paper - Web of Science) [arXiv] [Video@YouTube] [Project]

 Abstract